Cyanoramphus malherbi: Taxonomy

 The genus Cyanoramphus is endemic to New Zealand and surrounding islands and it has been proposed that the ancestor of Cyanoramphus dispersed from New Caledonia to New Zealand via Norfolk Island 500,000 years ago.

-Controversy has surrounded the classification of this bird; is it its own species or a colour morph of the similar yellow-crowned parakeet (C. auriceps)?
+Controversy has surrounded the classification of this bird, as to whether it is a distinct species, or a colour morph of the similar yellow-crowned parakeet (C. auriceps).
 It was described in 1857 from a museum specimen of unknown origin; its species name honours French ornithologist Alfred Malherbe.
 During the late 1800s, ornithologists considered it to be a distinct species, but during the latter half of the 20th century, it was often considered a colour morph; as recently as 1990, the Ornithological Society of New Zealand listed it as a form of C. auriceps.
 After analysis using molecular genetic methods in 2000, the current consensus among researchers, which is accepted by the New Zealand Department of Conservation, is that C. malherbi is a distinct species.